Fadokkx/fadokkx/README.md

     📌 My current area of interest are Backend DEV.
     📚 I'm currently focused on learning Hacking ethical, PostgreSQL, Shell Script, Python and C++;
-    📎 Fun fact: I love games, like learning anothers cultures and history 🎯 Learing to made a big project
+    📎 Fun fact: I love games, like learning anothers cultures and history 🎯 Learning to made a big project
     🕸️ Let's connect!
 I am always open to new job opportunities and networking.

 <!-- WakaTime Stats -->